Kevin Bacon: ‘Tremors’ TV Show Confirmed, Raises Questions About CGI Graboids

 “Mr Bacon – Would you like to see, and/or star in a Tremors remake??” the user asked.

-When a user posts a question on a Reddit AMA’s page, it starts out with 1 point.
+When a user posts a question on a Reddit AMA’s page, it starts out with one point.
 Users on the page can upvote the comment if they want to increase the question’s visibility.
 The comments that get upvoted the most will rise to the top of the page and are almost certain to be seen by whoever is conducting the AMA.

 Because the movie was so important to so many people in the 90’s, Krisleeds’ question sparked a lot of people’s curiosity and rocketed up to the top of the page.
 It did not take long for Kevin Bacon to take notice of the post and post a succinct response: “we are working on that!”